 Kaaterskill Falls – Palenville, New York

 Kaaterskill Falls, a beautiful 2 tier waterfall in upstate New York, stands as the highest in NY state at 260 feet.
-This natural wonder is accessible through a small 0.75 mile hike through the woods.
-This peaceful walk through nature leads you to these breathtaking falls, an absolute must for any photographer.
+This natural wonder is accessible via an easy 0.75 mile hike through the woods.
+This peaceful walk through nature leads you to these breathtaking falls, an absolute must-visit by any photographer.

 The short trail takes roughly an hour, making it the perfect day trip on any Catskill Mountain vacation.
 While you are here, make sure to also check out Bastion Falls, a 60-80 foot roadside wonder.
 Bastion falls is conveniently located directly on Route 23A.
 Stop for a few photos here before proceeding on with your journey.
 Although these falls are less than half the size, they are still worth a visit.